AhmedNaglah/digital_slide_archive/ansible/README.rst

     git pull
     # Make sure you have the latest docker images.
     python deploy_docker.py pull
-    # stop and remove the running docker containers for the Digital Slide Archive
+    # stop and remove the running docker containers for the PathoGenerativeAI
     python deploy_docker.py rm
     # Restart and provision the new docker containers.
 Use the same
     # command-line parameters as you originally used to start the Digital Slide